 By contacting the phone number on this website you will be directed to a licensed agent.

 The plans are standardized across the country and between companies by the federal government.
-If you look at a Plan G, it is the same plan between AARP, Aetna, Humana, Mutual of Omaha or any of them.
+If you look at a Plan G, it is the same plan between AARP, Aetna, Humana, Mutual of Omaha or any carrier.
 The ONLY difference is the monthly premium.
 These plans will cover all, most or some of what Original Medicare does not cover.

 There is a monthly premium you will pay in addition to your Part B premium.
-For a Plan G, the average for a 65 year old is $100/mo.
+For a Plan G, the average for a 65 year old is $100/month.
 You should still get a Prescription Drug Plan because it is not included with the supplement or Original Medicare.

-Medicare Advantage/Part C
+Medicare Advantage/Part C.

 These are typically low cost or no cost plans, ranging from $40 or $0/month.

 You will have 1 card for the hospital, the doctor, pharmacy, dentist, optometrist and audiologist.